hazelcast/hazelcast-reference-manual/src/MR-Essentials.md

 #### MapReduce Phases

 As seen in the workflow example, a MapReduce process consists of multiple phases.
 The original MapReduce pattern describes two phases (map, reduce) and one optional phase (combine).
-In Hazelcast, these phases are either only existing virtually to explain the data flow or are executed in parallel during the real operation while the general idea is still persisting.
+In Hazelcast, these phases either only exist virtually to explain the data flow, or are executed in parallel during the real operation while the general idea is still persisting.

 (K x V)\* -> (L x W)*